andres-torres-dev/canastto/README.md

 1. The relevance computation is not working as expected

 todos:
-1. Add unit tests by creating a mock client (this can't be properly completed until the relevance computation is properly created)
+1. Add unit tests by creating a mock client (this can't be properly completed until the relevance computation is fixed)